Kiran-r/ARTS/INSTALL.md

 Installation Guide
 ==================

 The following sections detail the compilation, packaging, and installation of the software.
-Also included are test data and scripts to verify the installation was successful.

 Environment Requirements
 ------------------------